What COVID-19 Exposed in Long-Term Care - Documentary

 As the COVID-19 pandemic ravaged long-term care and skilled nursing facilities, blame was thrown quickly at the facilities and their operators.
 But where does the responsibility actually lie for the failure to protect tens of thousands of frail seniors?
 This 20-minute award-winning documentary explores the causes behind the COVID-19 crisis in long-term care facilities across the United States.

-In April, What COVID-19 Exposed in Long-Term Care was awarded a Jury's Choice Award for March's A Show For A Change Film Festival.
+What COVID-19 Exposed in Long-Term Care was awarded a Jury's Choice Award for March's A Show For A Change Film Festival and is an Official Selection for the 2021 Manhattan Film Festival and the 2021 Marina del Rey Film Festival in Los Angeles.

 What We Know